aligol20/puzzle/README.md

 - **note**: Be sure your computer and android device are connected to same the WIFI.
 - **note**:  USB debugging mode of physical android device should be enabled.
 More info at [USB debugging](https://developer.android.com/studio/debug/dev-options):
 - `npx react-native run-android`
-- **Important**: To run the code on an android device, you should change the IP address in 'Url.ts'  file to your computer IP address.
 ### ToDo
 - Adding animation when tiles moving